SLAMPAI/autoexperiment/README.md

   # so we restart the job as much as needed until we find the `termination_str`)
   output_file: "{logs}/{name}/slurm.out"

-  # it is IMPORTANT that in the sbatch script (`template.sbatch`), we have a way to display
+  # it is IMPORTANT that in the sbatch script (`template.sbatch`), we have a way to
-  # the SLURM job id (see explanation above), here we define the regexp used to
+  # displaythe SLURM job id (see explanation above), here we define the regexp used
-  # find the SLURM job id.
+  # to find the SLURM job id.
   job_id_regexp: "Job Id:(\\d+)"
-  # it is IMPORTANT to define the `termination_str`, it is a regexp used to detect
+  # It is IMPORTANT to define the `termination_str`, it is a regexp used to detect
   # if a job is finished, otherwise, it will be restarted FOREVER.
   termination_str: "Eval Epoch: {epochs}"

   # path of sbatch scripts that are generated from the `template`